mohamedeliwa/practice-notes/conditions/head_injury.md

     - **< 1h X-ray** of cervical spine can be done if the above-listed criteria are `NOT` met.
 4. **Admission Criteria:**

-    - New clinically significant CT abnormalities.
+    - New clinically significant `CT abnormalities`.
-    - GCS <15 post-CT or other worrying signs (e.g., vomiting).
+    - `GCS <15` after CT, regardless of CT result or continuing worrying signs (e.g. vomiting).
+    - when `CT indications` met but CT unavailable
-    - Suspicion of non-accidental injury, drugs/alcohol, CSF leak, or shock.
+    - Suspicion of non-accidental injury, drugs/alcohol, Meningism, CSF leak, or shock.

-5. **Alcohol and Coma:**
+> [!Note]
+>

-    - Do not attribute reduced GCS to alcohol until a head injury is excluded.
+> Do not attribute reduced GCS to alcohol until a significant head injury has been excluded.
-    - **Plasma alcohol <44mmol/L**: unlikely to cause coma.
+> Alcohol is an unlikely cause of coma if plasma alcohol <44mmol/L.
-    - Blood alcohol can be estimated from osmolar gap.
+> If unavailable, estimate blood alcohol level from the osmolar gap.
+> If blood alcohol ≈ 40mmol/L, osmolar gap ≈ 40mmol/L.

-6. **Transfer and Neurosurgical Consultation:**
+5. **Transfer and Neurosurgical Consultation:**

     - Discuss cases with significant CT abnormalities, persistent low GCS, deteriorating GCS, or other complications.
     - Ensure skilled medical escort and consider intubation before transfer if needed.
-7. **Complications:**

-    - **Early**: Extradural/subdural hemorrhage, seizures.
-    - **Late**: Subdural hematoma, seizures, diabetes insipidus, parkinsonism, dementia.
-8. **Poor Prognosis Indicators**:

-    - Old age, decerebrate rigidity, extensor spasms, prolonged coma, high BP, low PaO2, and T° >39°C.
-    - **Survival**: 60% of those with >1 month loss of consciousness may survive, but with significant care needs (daily nursing).

 ---

-### **Investigation & Management Algorithm:**

-1. **Initial Stabilization**: ABC management.
-GCS ≤8 → urgent anaesthetic and ICU involvement.
-2. **Neurosurgical Consultation**: Early involvement if reduced GCS or signs of increased ICP.
-3. **Neurological Monitoring**: Assess vitals and neurological status (every 15 mins).
-4. **CT Head (if criteria met)**:
-    - **<1h**: GCS <13 or <15 after 2h, focal deficits, suspected fractures, seizures, vomiting.
-    - **<8h**: Loss of consciousness or amnesia with risk factors.
-5. **Cervical Spine Injury**: If indicated by risk features, perform CT or X-ray (plain if low-risk).
-6. **Admission**: Based on CT abnormalities, GCS <15, and concerns (e.g., alcohol, injury).
-7. **Neurosurgical Discussion**: For severe abnormalities, deteriorating condition, or other concerns.
-8. **Complications Management**: Watch for early hemorrhage, seizures, and late sequelae (e.g., diabetes insipidus, dementia).
-9. **Prognosis Assessment**: Consider age and signs of severe injury for outcome prediction.